Andrew Sharpe, Baron Sharpe of Epsom: Career

+Parliamentary career

 Sharpe was nominated for a Life Peerage in the 2020 Political Honours by Prime Minister Boris Johnson.
 He was created Baron Sharpe of Epsom on 15 September and introduced to the House of Lords on 12 October.
 He made his maiden speech on 16 December 2020.
 He was appointed to the front bench in October 2021 in Johnson's Reshuffle.

+Prominently, Sharpe piloted the Illegal Migration Act 2023 and the Safety of Rwanda (Asylum and Immigration) Act 2024 through the Lords for the Government.